Computing Systemic Risk Measures with Graph Neural Networks: Numerical experiments

 \item\textbf{XPENN:} We also consider the XPENN architecture from the previous section.
-In fact, this toy experiment showcases well which problems can occur for the standard PENN from Definition \ref{def:PENN} and why they can be solved using the XPENN from Definition \ref{def:XPENN}.
+In fact, this toy experiment showcases well which problems can occur for the standard PENN from Definition \ref{def:PENN}, and why they can be overcome using the XPENN from Definition \ref{def:XPENN}.
 We discuss the standard PENN at the end of this section.
-For comparison with GNN and FNN(L) we utilise the XPENN without node IDs and choose single layer feedforward neural networks of width 10 for $\hat \rho, \hat \alpha, \hat \varphi $ and a two layer neural network of width 10 for $\hat \psi$ with sigmoid activation. \end{itemize}
+For comparison with GNN and FNN(L), we utilise the XPENN without node IDs and choose single-layer feedforward neural networks of width 10 for $\hat \rho$, $\hat \alpha$, $\hat \varphi$, and a two-layer neural network of width 10 for $\hat \psi$, with sigmoid activation. \end{itemize}

 \paragraph{Task 1 - Overfitting}